Devon: Sport

 Devon has been home to a number of customs, such as its own form of Devon wrestling, similar in some ways to Cornish wrestling.
 As recently as the 19th century, a crowd of over 17,000 at Devonport, near Plymouth, attended a match between the champions of Devon and Cornwall.
 Another Devon sport was outhurling which was played in some regions until the 20th century (e.g. 1922, at Great Torrington).
 Other ancient customs which survive include Dartmoor step dancing, and "Crying The Neck".

 Devon has three professional football teams, based in each of its most populous towns and cities.
-As of 2025, Plymouth Argyle F.C. and Exeter City F.C. compete in the EFL League One, whilst Torquay United F.C. compete in the National League.
+As of 2025, Plymouth Argyle F.C. and Exeter City F.C. compete in the EFL League One, whilst Torquay United F.C. compete in the National League South.
 Plymouth's highest Football League finish was fourth in the Second Division, which was achieved twice, in 1932 and 1953.
 Torquay and Exeter have never progressed beyond the third tier of the league; Torquay finished second on goal average in the Third Division (S) behind Sir Alf Ramsey's Ipswich Town in 1957.
 Exeter's highest position has been eighth in the Third Division (S).
 The county's biggest non-league clubs are Plymouth Parkway F.C. and Tiverton Town F.C. which compete in the Southern Football League Premier Division, and Bideford A.F.C., Exmouth Town F.C. and Tavistock A.F.C. which are in the Southern Football League Division One South and West.

 Rugby Union is popular in Devon with over forty clubs under the banner of the Devon Rugby Football Union, many with various teams at senior, youth and junior levels.
 One club – Exeter Chiefs – play in the Aviva Premiership, winning the title in 2017 for the first time in their history after beating Wasps RFC in the final 23–20.
 Plymouth Albion who are, as of 2023, in the National League 1 (The third tier of English Professional Rugby Union).

 There are five rugby league teams in Devon: Plymouth Titans, Exeter Centurions, and Devon Sharks from Torquay, North Devon Raiders from Barnstaple, and East Devon Eagles from Exmouth.
 They all play in the Rugby League Conference.

 Plymouth City Patriots represent Devon in the British Basketball League.
 Formed in 2021, they replaced the former professional club, Plymouth Raiders, after the latter team were withdrawn from competition due to venue issues.
 Motorcycle speedway is also supported in the county, with both the Exeter Falcons and Plymouth Gladiators succeeding in the National Leagues in recent years.

 The University of Exeter Hockey Club enter teams in both the Men's and Women's England Hockey Leagues.

 Horse Racing is also popular in the county, with two National Hunt racecourses (Exeter and Newton Abbot), and numerous point to point courses.
 There are also many successful professional racehorse trainers based in Devon.

 The county is represented in cricket by Devon County Cricket Club, who play at a Minor counties level.